Happyr/Doctrine-Specification/README.md

 }
 ```

-The issues with the later implementation are:
+The issues with the QueryBuilder implementation are:

-* You may only use the filters `filterOwnedByCompany` and `filterRecruitmentsWeShouldClose` inside RecruitmentRepository.
+* You may only use the filters `filterOwnedByCompany` and `filterAdvertsWeShouldClose` inside AdvertRepository.
 * You can not build a tree with And/Or/Not.
-Say that you want every recruitment but $company.
-There is no way to
+Say that you want every Advert but not those owned by $company.
+There
-reuse `filterOwnedByCompany` in that case.
+is no way to reuse `filterOwnedByCompany()` in that case.
 * Different parts of the QueryBuilder filtering cannot be composed together, because of the way the API is created.
-Assume we have the filterGroupsForApi() call, there is no way to combine it with another call filterGroupsForPermissions().
+Assume we have a filterGroupsForApi() call, there is no way to combine it with another call filterGroupsForPermissions().
 Instead reusing this code will lead to a third method filterGroupsForApiAndPermissions().

 ## Continue reading